maximilien/knfun/README.md

 ...
 ```

 You can test the `summary-fn` function by going to the deployed function URL with your browser or by using `curl`.
+We welcome your feedback as [issues](https://github.com/maximilien/knfun/issues) and [pull requests](https://github.com/maximilien/knfun/pulls).